 How to find the honorary graves

-First off, familiarize yourself with the cemetery’s broad layout using this map.
+First off, familiarize yourself with the cemetery’s broad layout using the “Übersichtsplan downloadable here.

-You should enter through the main entrance (called “Tor 2” – bottom center of the map, where the red 2 is).
-Tor 2 is a stop on tram 71 that leaves from the city centre.
+You should enter through the main entrance (called “Tor 2” – bottom center of the map).
+Tor 2 is, for example, a stop on tram 71 that leaves from the city centre.

 To find them, go through Tor 2 and carry on straight ahead on the avenue towards the large Jugendstil church you can see in the distance and between the large stone arcades: